marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

      \end{array}
      \right.

-For example
+For example,

 .. math::
    \ 4!= 4 \cdot 3! =...= 4 \cdot 3 \cdot 2 \cdot 1 \cdot 1 = 24

 The  **factorial** in SageMath.

-The first example counts factorial by definition.
+The first example counts factorial according to the definition.

 .. sagecellserver::